If someone is showing signs of a cocaine overdose, seek professional help and call 911 immediately.

 - Respiratory failure

-Crack Overdose
+Symptoms of Crack Cocaine Overdose

 Overdosing on crack cocaine is a possibility as well.
 Much like cocaine, someone can overdose on crack even if it is their first time taking it.
-Because users mainly smoke crack, addiction seems to develop more quickly.
-Along with the effects of cocaine, people who take crack can experience shortness of breath and bleeding in the lungs.
-Crack overdose symptoms may include:
+Because of people who primarily smoke crack, addiction seems to develop more quickly.
+Along with the effects of cocaine, people can experience shortness of breath and bleeding in the lungs.

 - Seizures